JCPyron/DungeonCrawler/README.md

 #### 3) Add Python to the Path

-Open Git Bash and try the `python --version` command.
+Open Git Bash and try the `python3 --version` command.
 If the command is not found, Python needs to be added to the Path.
 To do this, use the command `export PATH="$PATH:/c/Program Files/PythonXX"` and replace the quoted in section with the correct file path to Python on your system

 ** Note:	Using export will only keep Python on the path for that session of Git Bash.
 To keep it 	permanently, it will require the editing of .bashrc**